New Editor For <i>Chemical Research In Toxicology</i>

-Hecht is “a very good person for this job,” says Marnett, who is Mary Geddes Stahlman Professor of Cancer Research and professor of biochemistry, chemistry, and pharmacology at Vanderbilt University.
-“He is the second leading author over the past 25 years of all the authors who have published in the journal.
+Hecht is “a very good person for this job,” says Marnett, who is Mary Geddes Stahlman Professor of Cancer Research and professor of biochemistry and chemistry at Vanderbilt University.
+“He is the second-leading author over the past 25 years of all the authors who have published in the journal.
 His work is very high quality, very rigorous, and very chemical.
 He appreciates what the journal has meant in the community, and I know he’s very interested in seeing it flourish,” Marnett says.

 “Professor Hecht’s distinguished career, his experience in both chemical toxicology and medicinal chemistry, and his vision for the future of the journal will serve him well as the editor of Chemical Research in Toxicology,” adds Susan King, senior vice president of the Journals Publishing Group at ACS.